GDP per capita, consumption per capita and price level indices

 Countries’ volume indices of GDP per capita are shown in the left-hand part of Table 1.
 The dispersion in GDP per capita across the EU Member States is quite remarkable.
 Luxembourg has by far the highest GDP per capita among all the 37 countries included in this comparison, being more than two and a half times above the EU-28 average.
 One particular feature of Luxembourg's economy which to some extent explains the country's very high GDP per capita is the fact that a large number of foreign residents are employed in the country and thus contribute to its GDP, while at the same time they are not included in the resident population.

-Having experienced a steady increase in GDP per capita, Austria comes out second among the EU Member States, at 30 % above the EU-28 average.
+Having experienced a steady increase in GDP per capita, Austria comes out second among the EU Member States, at 29 % above the EU-28 average.
 The EFTA Member States Norway and Switzerland have a higher level of GDP per capita.
-Ireland shows a stable volume index among the top three EU Member States.
 Bulgaria records the lowest level of this indicator among the EU Member States.

-Other EU Member States with a GDP per capita of more than 20 % above the EU-28 average are Netherlands, Sweden, Denmark and Germany.
-Belgium is about 20 % above the average, followed by Finland and EFTA Member State Iceland.
-France, the United Kingdom and Italy show a GDP per capita level of up to 10 % above the EU-28 average.
+Other EU Member States with a GDP per capita of more than 20 % above the EU-28 average are Sweden, Netherlands, Ireland, Denmark and Germany.
+Belgium is less than 20 % above the average, followed by EFTA Member State Iceland and Finland.
+France, the United Kingdom show a GDP per capita level of up to 10 % above the EU-28 average.

-Spain and Cyprus are at GDP per capita of less than 10 % below the EU-28 average.
-Malta and Slovenia are around 15% below the EU-28 average, followed by the Czech Republic.
-Slovakia and Portugal are both around 25 % below that average, closely followed by Greece which has shown a significant decrease due to the economic crisis.
-GDP per capita of Lithuania and Estonia is less than 30% below the EU-28 average, while Poland and Hungary are clustered about 35% below the EU-28 average.
-These countries are followed by Latvia and Croatia - both with GDP level of around 40 % below the EU-28 average.
+Italy, Spain and Malta are at GDP per capita of less than 10 % below the EU-28 average.
+Cyprus and Slovenia are around 15% below the EU-28 average, followed by the Czech Republic.
+Slovakia, Portugal and Greece are both around 25 % below that average, closely followed by Lithuania and Estonia.
+GDP per capita of Poland, Latvia and Hungary are clustered about 35% below the EU-28 average.
+These countries are followed by Croatia with GDP level of around 40 % below the EU-28 average.
 Candidate country Turkey has a higher level of GDP per capita than EU Member States Romania and Bulgaria, at around 45% below the EU-28 average.
 The other candidate countries – Montenegro, Serbia and the Former Yugoslav Republic of Macedonia - are about 60 % or more below the EU-28 average.
-Finally, two potential candidate countries - Albania and Bosnia and Herzegovina - both have GDP per capita of around 70 % below the EU-28 average.
+Finally, two potential candidates - Albania and Bosnia and Herzegovina - both have GDP per capita of around 70 % below the EU-28 average.

 Relative volumes of consumption per capita